 The EIA application must be submitted to the Town and Country Development Planning Office for approval, which may be granted within 3-4 months, in normal circumstances.
 This time frame may be extended where there is significant public objection to the project or serious concerns regarding the potential negative impacts.

 Concerns were raised with regards to the time taken and physical paperwork required to establish a business.
-It is hoped that a programme currently being implemented to fully digitize government will significantly improve the ease of doing business.
+Government has rolled out its digitisation programme, which will significantly improve the ease of doing business..
 The process for obtaining sector permits in banking and insurance was reported to be well-managed.
 The approval process for environmental impact assessments was seen as slow.
 Establishing bank accounts can require extensive paperwork.

 The Barbados education system is based on the British model and is compulsory for children between ages 5-16.
 Traditionally, education has benefited from a significant portion of the government's annual budget expenditure (over 20 percent) and it is provided free of cost to nationals at the primary, secondary and tertiary levels.
 There are also a number of privately operated schools on island which provide education at the primary and secondary levels on a fee-paying basis.